xnti/discord-nitro-generator/README.md

 Mathematically impossible if you consider gifts are claimed by real recipient in hours. :c

-**People selling Discord Nitro for low price is probably with stolen credit card or stolen Discord Accounts with saved PayPal account.**
+**People selling Discord Nitro for low price is probably with stolen credit card or stolen Discord Accounts with saved PayPal account.
+Please do not purchase from them, it is a crime.**